eljojo/faircamp-fork/manual/examples/02 Electric Curtain.md

 base_url: https://curtain.electric/

+> To save bandwidth and storage, the artist here reduces the
+> streaming quality a little bit.
+streaming_quality: frugal

 -- text
 Hailing from the small town of Welkenraedt, Electric Curtain sucks you into a gigantesque dystopian world of hard and harsh bass-driven synth.